makinacorpus/makina-states/README.rst

     - Configuring git to correctly attack our gitorious
     - Configuring bacula file daemon

-Follow the instruction and you ll have then a saltmaster/minion waiting for insttructions, up to you to mangle a top.sls to start from
+Follow the instruction and you will have then a salt-master and a salt-minion waiting for instructions.

 Install a new salt-managed box din automatic mode
 ------------------------------------------------------------